rasundsbak/rtd-tutorial/docs/source/02_parameters.rst

 .. index:: parameters, num_beams, max_length, tokens, n_grams, early_stoppings, length_penalty

 In these lessons, i try to let the cell in Jupyter lab be tagges with #-signs so that the user after some time, will learn how to vary the parameters.
-Below, you may see an example og parameters set with Pegasus XSum
+Below, you may see an example og parameters set with Pegasus XSum.
+Instead of ecplaining the parameters, we are going to experiment with them.
+Different AI models may use slightly differend parameters.
+The documentation for every AI model, is where you find how to use parameters.
+If you find definitions of parameters on this page, that is not set in the code below, it is because it is not relevant for the example, Pegasus XSum.

+**Max_length** the total number of tokens the AI is allowed to generate in that output.

+**Num_beams** This is related to `beam search <https://en.wikipedia.org/wiki/Beam_search>`_, and has to do with how many alternatives the model has, when choosing the best alternative for an output.
+More beams will require more machine power and time.

 Code view::